Philosophy

 What Makes This Framework Distinct

 Most frameworks address one or two dimensions of professional culture.
-This one integrates six, because none of them works without the others.
+This one integrates seven, because none of them works without the others.
 Remove any one element and the model weakens.
 Together they create something more coherent than the sum of their parts.
+These elements are not invented from scratch.
+They draw on established bodies of evidence in Just Culture, possible selves theory, self-determination theory, trust research, and metacognitive development.
+Six of these elements operate continuously, present in faculty-student interactions.
+The seventh, structured response to behavioral choices, is the application of all six when an incident occurs.

 Systems Thinking